 - East Asia and Pacific

-Over the past decade, numerous studies have been done on youth training programs, especially in Latin America and the Caribbean.
-However, little evidence exists on the mechanisms through which they operate and their effects on outcomes beyond the labor market.
-We spoke with Guillermo Cruces, of the Center for Distributive, Labor and Social Studies (CEDLAS) at the Universidad Nacional de La Plata, Argentina – about the Center's efforts to fill this hole by studying the Entra21 program in Cordoba in 2011-2012.
+The past decade has wrought numerous studies on youth training programs, especially in Latin America and the Caribbean.
+However, little research exists on they operate and their effects beyond the labor market.
+We spoke with Guillermo Cruces, of the Center for Distributive, Labor and Social Studies (CEDLAS) at the Universidad Nacional de La Plata, Argentina, about the Center's efforts to fill this hole by studying the Entra21 program in Cordoba in 2011-12.

 Latin America has a long, fractured, and ultimately failed history of public media.
 So-called “public media” typically functioned as government-controlled institutions for spurious goals - propaganda and clientelism - rather than quality content in the service of multiple public interests.